Nuestra Belleza Latina 2010: Changes

 It is now a tradition to have a different third male judge each season.
 With the replacement of Jorge Aravena from Nuestra Belleza Latina 2009, Season 4 male judge is Julian Gil, which was also the third judge in Nuestra Belleza Latina 2008.
 Season 4 of Nuestra Belleza Latina, the fourth judge was the audience.
 For the first time, online voting will define two seats left vacant to go to Miami.
 The 10 beauties auditioned but failed to convince the judges.
 The voting ended 26 February at midnight.
 Winner Greydis Gil from Nuestra Belleza Latina, gave a sneak preview of the new changes that will be made to the show.
-Each girl that wins a challenge will win $10,000 dollars.
+Each girl that wins a challenge will win $10,000.
 Finally in the main opening of the show, the three previous winners of Nuestra Belleza Latina will be shown.